-Jamboree, a nonprofit affordable housing developer, is partnering with WISEPlace – an established shelter for unaccompanied women in Santa Ana, California – in the renovation of WISEPlace’s existing 26,030-square-foot facility.
-Home to WISEPlace for more than 90 years, the former YWCA will be redesigned and modernized to provide Permanent Supportive Housing for 48 women currently experiencing homelessness.
+Jamboree, a nonprofit affordable housing developer, is partnering with WISEPlace – a shelter for unaccompanied women in Santa Ana, California – in the renovation of WISEPlace’s existing 26,030-square-foot facility.
+Home to WISEPlace for more than 95 years, this adaptive reuse and new construction transformation includes the historical landmark restoration and modern expansion of the former YWCA to provide Permanent Supportive Housing for 47 individuals currently experiencing homelessness – including seniors, unaccompanied women, and other vulnerable residents.

 Helping end homelessness in Santa Ana